Thergothon: History

-Musical style
+Musical style and themes

-Thergothon's music was very slow with extremely deep guttural vocals, using heavy guitar riffs, very deeply tuned guitars and with few lead guitar melodies.
+Thergothon's music was very slow with extremely deep guttural vocals, using heavy guitar riffs, very deeply-tuned guitars and with few lead guitar melodies.
 In addition to death metal, the band also integrated influences from styles such as gothic rock, ambient and progressive rock.

+Cosmic horror author H. P. Lovecraft remained a prevalent influence throughout their discography, as evidenced by titles such as Fhtagn nagh Yog-Sothoth and The Unknown Kadath in the Cold Waste.
+When asked why the Cthulhu Mythos had such an appeal to musicians, Scorpio responded: